Circle of Promise Initiative

 The Circle of Promise Resource Fair, free and open to the public, will feature organizations and businesses from across the Greater Birmingham area that provide resources, assistance, and services to breast cancer patients, survivors and co-survivors, and anyone who is interested in learning more about breast health, breast cancer, and healthy living.

-Stay Tuned for Details about the 2018 Circle of Promise Resource Fair
+Stay Tuned for Details about the 2019 Circle of Promise Community Connection Fair